 GFDRR supports governments in designing financial protection strategies and instruments to respond to natural disasters.
-The Disaster Risk Financing and Insurance Program (DRFIP) leads the dialogue on financial resilience as a component of the World Bank’s support to countries in better managing disasters and climate shocks.
-The initiative connects financial expertise with risk management across many sectors, bringing countries comprehensive solutions and helping them to become more effective in managing their own risk.
+The Disaster Risk Financing and Insurance thematic area leads the dialogue on financial resilience as a component of the World Bank’s support to countries in better managing disasters and climate shocks.
+It connects financial expertise with risk management across many sectors, bringing countries comprehensive solutions and helping them to become more effective in managing their own risk.

 Pillars of our Financial Protection Work